Interest rates rise again in bid to cool soaring prices

 - Comments

-The Bank of England has raised interest rates for the second time in three months to try to curb a rapid rise in the cost of living.
+Interest rates have risen for the second time in three months as the Bank of England tries to curb a rapid rise in the cost of living.

-The increase to 0.5% from 0.25% came as the Bank said inflation was on course to hit a 30-year high.
+The hike to 0.5% from 0.25% came as the Bank warned prices would remain at a 30-year high for the rest of the year.

 Prices are expected to climb faster than pay, putting the biggest squeeze on household finances in decades.